 What’s at Stake: Yet another new mine in Eastern Lee County which would add more trucks to Corkscrew Road, as well as jeopardize water quality, flooding controls, wildlife habitat and other environmental damage.

-Who Decides: The Lee County Zoning Examiner reviews the proposal, and then the County Commissioners approve or disapprove the Examiner’s recommendation.
+Who Decides: The Lee County Zoning Examiner has reviewed the proposal and recommended it to the County Commissioners, who approve or disapprove the Examiner’s recommendation.
 The property is outside the Village of Estero, but it impacts Estero residents.